Home » Dessert » White Texas Sheet Cake

 • Toothpick

-• Add Almond Flavor – Swap vanilla extract for almond extract in the cake and frosting for a nutty twist.
+• Almond: Swap vanilla extract for almond extract in the cake and frosting for a nutty, almond white sheet cake.

 • Chocolate Drizzle – Drizzle melted white or dark chocolate over the frosted cake for extra indulgence.

-• Fruit Topping – Garnish with fresh berries or a thin layer of fruit preserves before the frosting sets.
+• Fruit Topping: Garnish with fresh berries or a thin layer of fruit preserves before the frosting sets.
+This is stunning on my strawberry poke cake with pie filling, too.

 A saucepan with flour and a sauce mixture, placed on a white cloth.
 A metal whisk rests inside.